TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Experiments

-\textbf{Results on LFW, CFP-FP, and AgeDB-30.} We train our TransFace on Glint360K, and compare it with other methods on various benchmarks, as reported in Table~\ref{tab1}.
-We can find that the performance of the ViT baseline is comparable to that of the ResNet-based model.
-Notably, the accuracy of our TransFace model on these benchmarks is already near saturation.
-Specially, TransFace-L is higher than ViT-L by +0.03\%, +0.22\%, and +0.15\% on three datasets, respectively.
+\textbf{Results on LFW, CFP-FP, and AgeDB-30.} We train our TransFace on MS1MV2, Glint360K and WebFace42M, respectively, and compare it with state-of-the-art {(SOTA)} competitors on three benchmarks, as reported in Table~\ref{table-transface}.
+It is worth mentioning that the performance of the existing FR models on these three benchmarks has reached saturation.
+We find that the ViT baseline model does not perform well in FR tasks, and its performance is almost on par with the ResNet-based baseline model. { While our TransFace achieves a clear increase in accuracy compared to the ViT baseline and becomes cutting-edge models across different backbone architectures. }

-\textbf{Results on IJB-C.} We train our TransFace on MS1MV2 and Glint360K respectively, and compare with SOTA competitors on the IJB-C benchmark, as reported in Table \ref{tab2}.
-We can observe that our three TransFace models trained with the MS1MV2 dataset greatly beat other ResNet-based models on ``TAR@FAR=1E-4''.
-For example, compared to CurricularFace, TransFace-B achieves +0.45\% improvement on ``TAR@FAR=1E-4''.
-Furthermore, TransFace-S outperforms ViT-S by +0.56\% on ``TAR@FAR=1E-4''.
+{ Specifically, on the MS1MV2 and Glint360K training sets, TransFace achieves accuracy comparable to ResNet-based SOTA competitors TopoFR~\cite{dan2024topofr} and AdaFace~\cite{kim2022adaface}, and even surpasses them on certain metrics, demonstrating superior generalization ability.
+More importantly, when trained on the large-scale WebFace dataset, TransFace fully unlocks its powerful representation potential, outperforming both the ResNet-based SOTA method TopoFR~\cite{dan2024topofr} and the ViT-based SOTA method LVFace~\cite{you2025lvface}, thereby establishing itself as a leading framework. }

+\textbf{Results on IJB-C and IJB-B.} {As shown in Table~\ref{table-transface}, our three TransFace models trained with the MS1MV2 dataset significantly outperform most advanced competitors on IJB-B and IJB-C benchmarks in terms of accuracy, and approach the level of the ResNet-based SOTA method TopoFR~\cite{dan2024topofr} and the ViT-based SOTA method LVFace~\cite{you2025lvface}.
+For instance, on the MS1MV2 training set, TransFace-S achieves improvements of +0.03\% on IJB-C (TAR@FAR=1e-4) and +0.31\% on IJB-B (TAR@FAR=1e-4) over R50 TopoFR~\cite{dan2024topofr}.
+Furthermore, TransFace-L outperforms the cutting-edge method R200 AdaFace \cite{kim2022adaface} by +0.09\% on IJB-C (TAR@FAR=1e-5) and by +0.21\% on IJB-B (TAR@FAR=1e-4).
+Notably, due to the limited size of the MS1MV2 training set, TransFace's representation ability is constrained, and thus it does not achieve substantial gains over SOTA competitors. }

-On the Glint360K training set, our models significantly outperform other competitors.
-Specially, TransFace-L obtains the overall best results and greatly surpasses ViT-L by +0.48\% and +0.51\% on ``TAR@FAR=1E-4'' and ``TAR@FAR=1E-5'', respectively.
-These improved results demonstrate the superiority of our TransFace.
+{On the large-scale Glint360K and WebFace42M training sets, TransFace’s powerful representation ability is fully unlocked, enabling it to clearly outperform other competitors across various backbone architectures.
+Specifically, TransFace-L trained on the Glint360K dataset outperforms the SOTA competitor LVFace~\cite{you2025lvface} by +0.14\% and +0.22\% on IJB-C (TAR@FAR=1e-4) and IJB-B (TAR@FAR=1e-4), respectively.
+More importantly, when trained on the WebFace42M dataset, TransFace-L obtains the overall best results, greatly surpassing the SOTA method R200 TopoFR \cite{dan2024topofr} by +0.27\% and +0.15\% on IJB-C (TAR@FAR=1e-5) and IJB-C (TAR@FAR=1e-4), respectively.
+These improved results demonstrate the superiority of our TransFace.}